 This program aims to facilitate society’s transition towards sustainability by offering high-quality graduate education.
 Enriching research and applied experiences and engagement in problem-solving through innovative pedagogy.

 The Sustainability Science and Society (SSAS) graduate program offers students three paths to study environmental sustainability.
-Students can tailor their program to specific career and research interests through enriching classroom learning with practical experience (Scheme A), or intensive research experience (Scheme B).
+Students can tailor their program to specific career and research interests through enriching classroom learning with practical experience (Scheme A) or intensive research experience (Scheme B).
 More recently, a third path has been added to this program to offer students (including those with practical/professional experience) enriching classroom learning with in-depth research experience (Scheme C).

 - Students can complete a Master of Sustainability in 12-24 months.

 - The SSAS graduate program is transdisciplinary and emphasizes overcoming barriers among traditional disciplines and sectors.

 - Faculty members involved in the SSAS graduate program are leading scholars in many fields.
 Their expertise spans the natural and social sciences and share a commitment to integrative inquiry.
 Exciting opportunities exist to joining cutting-edge programs of research.